Seventh Air Force: Formation of the Hawaiian Air Force

-Aircraft strength at the beginning of the year 1941 consisted of 117 planes, mostly obsolete.
+Aircraft strength at the beginning of 1941 was 117 planes, mostly obsolete.
 In connection with defense plans for the Pacific, planes were brought to Hawaii throughout 1941 (principally P-36's and P-40's) by carrier.
 The first mass flight of Army bombers (21 B-17 Flying Fortresses) from Hamilton Field, California, arrived at Hickam on 13 May 1941.
 Nine of the 21 bombers were sent to Clark Field in September to begin a belated reinforcement of the Philippine Department.
 By 7 December 1941, the Hawaiian Air Force had been an integrated command for slightly more than one year under the command of Major General Frederick L. Martin, and consisted of 754 officers and 6,706 enlisted men with 231 military aircraft.

 Order of Battle, 6 December 1941

 The day before the Japanese Attack on Hawaii, and subsequent United States entry into World War II, the Hawaiian Air Force consisted of the following: